mnot/I-D/web-proxy-desc/draft.md

 {{RFC5785}}.
 Doing so allows a proxy's description to be found with a simple hostname; e.g., "proxy.example.net" or even just "example.net".

+Clients MUST NOT use the DHCP "WPAD" mechanism to discover WPDs.

 ## The web-proxy-desc well-known URI {#well-known}

 The "web-proxy-desc" well-known URI allows discovery of a Web Proxy Description ({{wpd}}).